 - Load balancer: Nginx

 A lot of candidates get afraid of the system design round more than the coding round.
-The reason is… they don’t get the idea that what topics and tradeoffs they should cover within this limited timeframe.
+The reason is… they don’t get an idea that what topics and tradeoffs they should cover within this limited timeframe.
 They need to keep in mind that the system design round is extremely open-ended and there’s no such thing as a standard answer.
 For the same questions, the conversation with the different interviewers can be different.
 Your practical experience, your knowledge, your understanding of the modern software system, and how you express yourself clearly during your interview matter a lot to designing a system successfully.